DylanPW99-ATL/qtm-350-final-project/README.md

 # Amazon Rekognition Face Detection with Age Difference between Photos

   In the United States, the Federal Bureau of Investigation reports an estimate of 460,000 children go missing every year.
 Anywhere from 89 to 92% percent of all missing persons are found either dead or alive.
 This still leaves many people as still missing, of which several are children uner the age of 18.
 Someone's missing child could be anywhere out in public, but nobody could know.

+  The website for the project blog is listed at the bottom of the page.
+This blog reports everything performed in the project and all the findings.

 __